 Write these as you would for any human, don’t load them with too many keywords.
-We really want Pinners to find helpful information out of your pins and descriptions, and also a tasteful logo on your pins can help build your brand presence and establish yourself on our platform.
-Usually, we see successful pins feature a logo in the bottom or top corners of their content.
+Pinners want o find helpful information from your pins and descriptions, so a tasteful logo on your pins can help build your brand presence and establish yourself on the platform.
+Successful pins often feature a logo in the bottom or top corners.

-We’re excited to launch some real-time reactions, which you may have noticed, and this is available on video pins, as well as the story pins.
-And you can use this feedback to know what your audience is loving, where you can optimize, and just get some real-time engagement from them.
+There are several ways for you to measure your Pinterest success.
+Real-time reactions are available on video pins, as well as the story pins.
+You can use this feedback to know what your audience is loving, where you can optimize, and just get some real-time engagement from them.

 Comments and tries are also really helpful and great to monitor.
 This is where Pinners may give feedback.
 They may ask questions or they may upload a photo of how they’ve actually tried to create your idea.

-Pin stats are also great.
-So this is stats for specific pins, and they’re only visible to you, as long as you have a business account.
-This delivers insights that will help you create more high performing pins.
+Pin stats are also great to track your success on Pinterest.
+These are stats for specific pins, and are only visible to you, as long as you have a business account.
+This delivers insights that will help you create more high-performing pins.
 This includes information such as impressions, link clicks, follows profile visits so you can see what’s really driving the most engagement with Pinners.

-Then I’d just like to sort of call out some of the key metrics that we really like to focus on with Pinterest:
+Here are the key metrics that to focus on with Pinterest:

 - Impressions: This is how many times your Pin was seen on Pinterest

-These are all super helpful to just have a better understanding of what Pinners are engaging with, what successful, what types of themes are really popping up.
-And so hopefully it can help inform the type of new content that you’re creating and building your Pinterest strategy.
+These are all super helpful to just have a better understanding of what Pinners are engaging with, what is successful, what types of themes are popping up.
+It can help inform the type of new content that you’re creating and build your Pinterest strategy.